rns/Marpa-the-Parser/everything-else-rule.md

 ﻿adding 'everything else' rule to a grammar

-find all lexemes (symbols being lhs's of ~ rule and literals)
+find all lexemes (symbols being lhs's of ~ rules and literals)

 append
     everything_else ::= join ' | ', @all_lexemes